sssingh/pic-to-story/README.md

 **Dark Mode Toggle**: Activate it to switch between dark and light mode.
 **Image Selector**: Click on it to pick an image from your computer, or drag and drop an image onto it directly.
 Click the 'X' to clear the selection and resets the app.
+**Story Genre Dropdown**: Select the desired story genre from the dropdown list.
+**Story Writing Style Dropdown**: Select the desired story writing style from the dropdown list.
 **Story Length (in words) Slider**: Adjust the slider to specify the desired length of the generated story.
 **Creativity Index Slider**: Modify the slider to indicate the desired level of creativity for the generated story.
 A range between 0.5 and 0.7 is recommended.
 Setting it to 1.0 results in highly creative, sometimes amusing output.
 **Generate Story Button**: Press this button to initiate the story generation process.